freaktechnik/Crowd-Dashboard/README.md

         ]
 }
 ```
+The _name_ property will be printed as a h2 header-element.
-In the 'pages' array, the objects for the pages are stored.
-If 'withLocations' is true, the page objects need a value in the 'location' object.
+In the _pages_ array, the objects for the pages are stored.
+If _withLocations_ is true, the page objects need a value in the _location_ object.
 ```js
 {
     "name":"Page Name",